-The GMC Writing Skills Placement Exam is administered to all entering freshmen unless they satisfy one or more of the following with scores no more than 5 years old:
+The GMC Writing Skills Placement Exam is administered to all entering freshmen unless they satisfy one or more of the following:

-SAT Essay score of 560 or greater

-SAT Essay score of 500 or greater AND SAT Critical Reading score of 510 or greater ACT English score of 24 or greater

-ACT reading exemption score of 23 or greater and ACT English score of 22 or greater Transfer credit for ENG 101
+- SAT writing score of 560 or greater within five years from date of application - SAT writing score of 500 or greater AND SAT critical reading score of 510 or greater within five years from date of application - ACT English score of 24 or greater within five years from date of application - ACT reading exemption score of 23 or greater and ACT English score of 22 or greater within five years from date of application

-Successful completion of ENG 099 or its equivalent at a regionally accredited college within the past two years.
-(Unsuccessful attempt of ENG 099 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.)

-Successful completion of ENG 097 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.
+- Transfer credit for ENG 101 - Successful completion of ENG 099 or its equivalent at a regionally accredited college within the past two years.
+(Unsuccessful attempt of ENG 099 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.) - Successful completion of ENG 097 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.
 (Unsuccessful attempt of ENG 097 or its equivalent at a regionally accredited college within the past two years places the student in ENG 097.)